 The Rio sedan and its 5-door hatchback sibling feature a clean and elegant look highlighted by Kia's "Tiger Nose" corporate grille.
 Inside, the airy cabin features switchgear and materials that wouldn't be out of place in a car priced on the other side of $20,000.

-Both six-speed manual (base model only) and six-speed automatic transmissions can be had; mileage checks in at 29/37 city/highway mpg with the stick, 28/36 mpg with the auto and 30/36 mpg for the start/stop-equipped auto.
+Both six-speed manual (base model only) and six-speed automatic transmissions can be had; mileage checks in at 27 city/37 highway mpg for either gearbox.
+An auto-only Eco model equipped with the start/stop system is rated one mpg higher in the city.

 Trim Level Breakdown